ahkabir/AMD-Instinct-GPU-Programming-Notes/README.md

 # AMD-Instinct-GPU-Programming-Notes
+[This SITE is under construction]
 Major use cases where AMD Instinct GPU is considered are AI/ML compute and HPC compute.
-For a beginner like me who has knowledge of SIMD engines and fair idea of GPU architecture, getting up to speed with AMD Instict GPU is not that easy.
+Getting up to speed with AMD Instict GPU could be quite challenging to the uninitiated without who don't have backgrounds on GPU compute, AI and HPC use cases.

-In order to ramp up on it quickly, I have explored various topics so that programming AMD Instict GPU becomes easier and I understand the bigger picture, as to why to use the Instict GPU, how it can help a certain use case and so on.
+In order to ramp up AMD Instict GPU quickly, I have explored various topics so that programming AMD Instict GPU becomes easier and I understand the bigger picture, as to why to use the Instict GPU, how it can help a certain use case and so on.